written by Dr. Belle Picco

 Osteopath Docklands can help Subacromial impingement.
-Which refers to inflammation and irritation to the tendons of the rotator cuff as they pass through the subacromial space.
+Which refers to inflammation and irritation to the rotator cuff as they pass through the subacromial space.
 The subacromial space houses the rotator cuff (comprised of four muscles) tendons, the long head of the biceps and ligaments.
 Impingement occurs when there is insufficient room for all the tendons and ligaments to pass through with ease.
 Therefore, as a result, so, consequently this results in pain, weakness and reduced range of motion with certain arm and shoulder movements.

 How do I get the condition?

 There are multiple causes that may lead to subacromial impingement.
 That is to say, in other words the most common include;

 - Muscular weakness: weakness through the rotator cuff can result in muscular imbalances at the front and the back of the shoulder, where typically everyone I stronger through the chest placing extra strain on the rotator cuff muscles to work hard to maintain posture

 - Overuse: a sudden increase in physical activity (predominantly weight based training) can predispose the shoulder to an impingement injury by inflaming the tendons and causing friction through the subacromial space